-The year has come to an end and we are going to ask you to click on this link and to look through our 2018Missing Dogs Albums one more time. or Helping Lost Pets.
-(If you are on a mobile phone, please search for albums or photos in the menu) Although we have had an incredibly successful year (over 3,500 reunions so far) we have so many dogs that we are still searching for.
+The year has come to an end and we are going to ask you to click on this link and to look through our 2020 Missing Dogs Albums one more time. or Helping Lost Pets.
+(If you are on a mobile phone, please search for albums or photos in the menu) Although we have had an incredibly successful year (approx. 3,500 reunions) we have so many dogs that we are still searching for.

 A small percentage of the still missing dogs are probably sadly deceased.
 BUT, we do know that a body is usually found and we encourage all owners to not give up unless they have confirmed physical evidence that their dog is deceased.
 By far and away, our largest single cause of death is dogs that have been hit by a car (usually when they are being called or chased by well-meaning but misinformed citizens who do not know that you should never chase or call a scared lost dog).
 Our next most common cause of death is being hit by a train.
 Scared lost dogs will use the path of least resistance, and railroad tracks often provide a convenient route of travel between their hiding places and food sources.
 Unfortunately, some dogs are killed when the train comes, but again, a body is almost always found.
 Our third most common cause of death is drowning; either by falling through thin ice, or by making a poor decision and bolting towards a body of water.
 Lost dogs that are not being chased, approached or pressured will make wise decisions and may survive indefinitely.
 Dogs that are being pressured or pursued will make poor decisions and may meet an untimely end.